BoltTheMeerkat/veadotube-websocket/README.md

 ## Installation
 ### Prerequesites
-As this is an extension for SAMMI (https://sammi.solutions/) to add a WebSocket client to Veadotube (https://veado.tube/), you will need to have both installed to use it.
+As this is an extension for SAMMI (https://sammi.solutions/) to add a WebSocket client to Veadotube (https://veado.tube/).
+You will need to have both installed to use it.

 No other prerequsites are required or will be provided.